haydarkadioglu/snake-game-made-of-by-AIs/README.md

 # Snake Game in Pygame

-This project is a Python-based Snake Game created using the Pygame library.
-It features smooth controls, increasing difficulty, and a scoring system.
-The game also includes a retro arcade-style UI and bonus power-ups for added fun.
-The code is designed to be clean and optimized for better performance.

-## Project Context

 This project was created as part of an experiment to evaluate the coding capabilities of various AI models.
 The following AI models were given the same prompt to create a Snake Game:
 - **GPT-4.5**
 - **GPT-4o**